 - must complete a risk assessment (see 3.1.5 Procurement Risk Assessments for Complexity Level 1, 2 and 3 Procurements);

-- must document the procurement file with the rationale to support the procurement strategy, and the basis on which the estimated value of the contract, that is, below $25,000, was established.
+- must document the procurement file with the rationale to support the procurement strategy, and the basis on which the estimated value of the contract, that is, below $25,000 for goods and below $40,000 for services and construction, was established.

 - Electronic tools are available for the identification and selection of a supplier on a competitive or a directed basis.
 Examples of such tools include: